+Figure 31 Treatment Group 3 FPS drop Occurence

 As Google Meet is nearing to reach its performance plateau at 500KB/s treatment group 3 still shows a positive linear correlation on latency but the reported FPS drop occurrence is almost half compared to previous treatment group 2.
 This means most users can expect a substantial increase in perceived quality on their Google Meet calls.
 Here are the numerical values that the statistical software gives: r of 0.652, t value of 1.490, and 95% CI of 0.541 – 0.974